Special Relativity -- Applications to astronomy and the accelerator physics: Relativity and X-Ray Free Electron Lasers

 This means that the reference electron in the undulator moves along the constrained helical trajectory parallel to the $z$ axis.
 As a rule, the electron rotation angle $\theta_w$ is small and the longitudinal electron velocity $v_z$ is close to the velocity of light, $v_z = \sqrt{v^2 - v^2_{\perp}} \simeq v(1-\theta_w^2/2) \simeq c$.

-Let us consider a modulated ultrarelativistic electron beam moving alone the $z$ axis in the field of the helical undulator.
-In the present study we introduce the following assumptions.
-First, without kick the electrons move along constrained helical trajectories in parallel with the $z$ axis.
-Second, electron beam density at the undulator entrance is simply
+Let us consider a modulated ultrarelativistic electron beam moving along the $z$-axis within the field of a helical undulator.
+In this study, we make the following assumptions: First, in the absence of any deflection, the electrons follow constrained helical trajectories that are parallel to the $z$-axis.
+Second, the electron beam density at the entrance of the undulator is given by

-where $a = \mathrm{const.}$ In other words we consider the case in which there are no variation in amplitude and phase of the density modulation in the transverse plane.
-Under these assumptions the transverse current density may be written in the form
+where $a = \mathrm{const.}$ In other words we consider the case in which there are no variations in amplitude and phase of the density modulation in the transverse plane.
+Under these assumptions, the transverse current density may be written in the form

-Even through the measured quantities are real, it is generally more convenient to use complex representation, starting with real $\vec{j}_{\perp}$, one defines the complex transverse current density:
+Even though the measured quantities are real, it is generally more convenient to use complex representation, starting with real $\vec{j}_{\perp}$, one defines the complex transverse current density: